Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 Does she have a local access cable show in Watsilla?

-Does she does she have her video did she have a video camera that she records herself sitting on her living room couch speaking?
+Does she have a video camera that she records herself sitting on her living room couch speaking?

-And she goes to Facebook, that's right, goes to Facebook, writes some stuff.
+Goes to Facebook, writes some stuff.

 She's not a talk show host yet.

-No, what they're gonna try to do.
+Well, the female Rush Limbaugh, know what they're going to try to do.

 They think it will be diminishing to her to put her in the talk show host category.

-I mean, they have said these same guys have said I, a talk show host, am running the party, and that everybody's afraid of me, and that they don't want to offend me.
+I mean, they have said, these same guys have said I, a talk show host, am running the party and that everybody's afraid of me and that they don't want to offend me.

 How do you know she's not a talk show host?